icanbwell/fhir-server/renderingViews.md

 To add a new view template for a resource:

 Create a new view template in [src/views/pages](src/views/pages).
-Name it with lower case name of the resource.
+Name it as the resource type.

 Update the list in [src/utils/resourceDefinitions.js](src/utils/resourceDefinitions.js) so it knows about the new view template.
 (TODO: Should make this dynamic)